inkdevhub/drink/examples/runtime-interaction/README.md

 This example shows how we can easily send transactions to a blockchain, just like with `subxt` or a similar client.

-This way we can leverage `drink!` to a library for a full-scope runtime simulation engine.
+This way we can leverage `drink!` to a full-scope runtime simulation engine.

 ## Running